Sundays: Divine Liturgy 10:00 am

 Our Biblical Greek Class is scheduled for Thursdays from 3:00--4:00 pm in the Church Hall.
 Our first meeting is Thursday, October 6.
 If you have not yet registered, please see Father.
 Be ready for lots of work, but lots of fun!

 Please Remember the Poor

-The special needs for July are: body wash/shower gel and sun tan lotion.
+The special needs for September are: tooth paste and body wash.

 Your consistent offering of your Stewardship each month will be an enormous help to get us through this summer slump.
 The easiest and most consistent way to do this is by having your Stewardship given automatically each month.
 Please go to our website (www.holytrinitynh.org); in the upper right hand corner (of each page!) you will find the link to make your monthly contribution.
 You can also use this link for other contributions to the parish, such as candles and trays, especially if you prefer not to handle cash.
 Thank you for your generosity and making sure we are able to serve you throughout the whole year to the glory of God!

 Sunday, September 25--1st Sunday of Luke

 Monday, September 26--The Falling Asleep of the Holy Apostle and Evangelist John

 10:00 am--Divine Liturgy

 7:30 pm--Zoom Bible Study, Wisdom of Solomon